iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 meta-data record) in a file system.
 Use `ls -i` to see file system inodes.
 If you are using a modern file system with reflinks you might see different inodes, still only one copy if the actual file data is stored.

+> Note: In case of systems supporting reflink, use `df` utility to see that free space on the drive didn't decline by the file size that we are adding and no duplication takes place.
+As `du` is inaccurate in modern file systems using reflinks.

 ```dvc
     $ ls -i data/Posts.xml.zip